chrisnorman7/earwax/docs/source/introduction.rst

     @l.action('Key speak', symbol=key.S)
     def key_speak():
-        """"Say something when the s key is pressed.""" g.output('You pressed the s key.')
+        """Say something when the s key is pressed.""" g.output('You pressed the s key.')